mosmn/Notes/sections/javascript/react/fetching-data.md

 **Using `fetch` in React Components**

-Now, let's see how we can integrate data fetching into a similar React component.
 A common scenario is fetching data from an API when a component mounts, allowing us to display that data on the screen.

 When a component needs to make a request during rendering, it's often best to encapsulate the `fetch` operation within a React effect.